Attention to Detail and its Importance in Sash Window Manufacture

 Common mistake home owners with period windows make, is choosing to contract firm based on the cost and not actually checking what they’re getting for the money and often realise too late that the ‘like for like’ they were promised is not quite ‘like for like’.
 Or that cheaper in the short term hasn’t worked out cheap in the long term.

-Details like slim profile of the traditional windows, horns and glazing configuration are all very important when preserving classic style – as well as the material windows are made in.
+Details like slim profile of the traditional windows, horns and glazing configuration are all very important when preserving classic style of the given period – as well as the materials windows are made in.

 This is also a mistake of many factory-made / imported timber windows – they are manufactured fast to cut the cost without any regard to detail, often very bulky, glazing configuration is not correctly replicated and horn detail is completely omitted.

 At Sash Window Doctor Ltd. we have experience and expertise to recreate traditional timber sash and casement windows with precision, replicating every detail.
-Our windows are hand made in top grade timber, replicating style of the original windows.
+Our windows are hand made in top graded timber,only - we don't use lower graded / cheaper timber.

 We are proud to play important part in maintaining architectural heritage of the conservation areas.